 3.2 Analysis of Visual Data – Number of Egg Masses.

-This analysis will look at trend in the total number of detected egg masses (over all species).
-An analysis at the individual species-level could also be done, but the current data is extremely sparse at the species level and likely to be uninformative.
+This analysis will look at trend in the total number of detected egg masses (for each species, and over all species).
+The current data is extremely sparse at the species level and likely to be uninformative.

 A key problem with this protocol is the emphasis in the previous paragraph on detected.
 It is not possible to count all of the egg masses laid in the study area; it is also unlikely that all egg masses along the (fixed) transects will be detected in each year.
 Consequently, it is necessary to make the VERY STRONG assumption that detectability is constant over time for each transect.
 This may be violated, for example, when different numbers of visits are made across years on the same transect (e.g. two visits were made in 2013, while only one visit was made in 2014 and 2015).
 Presumably, if more visits are made to a transect, then more egg masses may be detected.